failure-driven/blog/content/post/rewrite-git-commit-message-and-author.md

     write the best quality code.
   * you want to acknowledge your pair with a `Co-authored-by:` commit message which GitHub will show as a commit with joint authors
-  * you happen to use the users email address associated with thier GitHub account
+  * you happen to use the users email address associated with their GitHub account
   * only to work out they are not necessarily too comfortable having their email out in a public repo
-  * and ultimately some of the time the actual `author` of the commit is not the person who owned the machine so you may want to retrospectivley change the author to give them due credit.
+  * and ultimately some of the time the actual `author` of the commit is not the person who owned the machine so you may want to retrospectively change the author to give them due credit.

 Our general view is that git is a history aligned with a certain oint in time